Deliveboo-Classe-65/Deliveboo-Team-1/README.md

+# Deliveboo
 ## About the project

 As a team of 5, we had the opportunity to test everything we learnt during the Full Stack Web Development course by <a href="https://boolean.careers/">Boolean</a>.
-Our task consisted in mimicking some of the functionalities of <a href="https://deliveroo.it/it/">deliveroo.it</a>
+Our task consisted in mimicking some of the functionalities of

 ##  Front End